Roar News

 Roar News is the student newspaper of King's College London.
 It is editorially independent of both the university and the students' union.

-Roar has existed in various incarnations since 1973, but in 1992 its name was changed from Casey L to Roar News - named after the university's mascot, Reggie the lion.
-Roar prints four times a year, spending most of its energy on bringing students and staff up-to-the-minute news online.
+It has existed in various incarnations since 1973, but in 1992 its name was changed from Casey L to Roar News - named after the university's mascot, Reggie the lion.
+Roar prints four times a year.

-Former editors, writers and photographers now work for national news outlets such as The Sun, Press Association, The Independent, The Daily Mail, Time Out Magazine, The Times, Sky and Thomson Reuters.

-Roar is also a multi-award winning student newspaper being consistently recognised by the Student Publication Association (SPA).
+Roar has been recognised by the Student Publication Association (SPA).
 In 2023, they won Best Publication in London and were Highly Commended for Best Publication in the UK.

 History

 Since its founding in 1973, Roar has existed in various formats, as a magazine, then a tabloid newspaper.
 It was turned into a full colour, glossy magazine in 2006 but has since been re-branded as a tabloid, borrowing the style of The Sun and The Mirror newspapers in its layout.

-An archive of Roar's Print Editions can be found on Issuu.

-Content and Structure
+Content and structure

 Roar operates both in physical print and online, where it publishes multiple times a day during the academic year.
 The newspaper has five sections: News, Comment, Culture, Science and Sports.
-News typically includes student-centred content on issues such as teacher strikes, drink spiking, tuition fees and mental health.
-Comment, on the other hand, features student opinions on national and international events.
-The Culture section reviews student productions, films and more.

-The Sports section is wide-ranging, covering both student sporting competitions and international tournaments.
+The Sports section covers both student sporting competitions and international tournaments.
 A key focus of the Sports section is extensive reporting on the annual London Varsity sports fixtures between King's College and University College London (UCL).

-Online publication is frequent with writers sometimes releasing articles around two or three times a day.
-Breaking news is typically published on the website too.
-In recent years, the newspaper has expanded their multimedia content too.
+In recent years, the newspaper has expanded their multimedia content.
 Many of their interviews are published in video-format on YouTube and Instagram.
 They also run Podcasts, "RoarCast" and "Manestream Media", where they host discussions with King's College London alumni (including Members of Parliament), student societies and university staff.